OdinDBOdinDB

-I realized the idea for OdinDB at the intersection of two trends:
+Connor, Kunal, I realized the idea for OdinDB at the intersection of two predictions:

 1. The proliferation of AI and ML technology will create a market for large, high-quality datasets to train these models.
-They will become increasingly expensive to source and time-consuming to vet.
+They will become increasingly expensive to source and time-consuming to vet for accuracy and formatting.

-2. Just like people started caring about organic food in the last decade, the average consumer may become sensitive to where data AI/ML models are sourced.
+2. Just like people started caring about organic food in the last decade, the average consumer will become sensitive to where data AI/ML models are sourced.

 Through its marketplace, OdinDB would have the potential to be the first mover in the market for ethically-sourced, quality data.